ms1963/SleepyPico/README.md

     datetime_t start = .... // Start date to which RTC is set
-    datetime_t end.  = .... // DateTime at which alarm is triggered in SLEEP mode.
+    datetime_t end   = .... // DateTime at which alarm is triggered in SLEEP mode.
     #define WAKEUP_PIN      // GPIO Pin to wait for high signal edges in DORMANT mode.

     void setup() {